-The Company maintains a defined contribution plan (the "Retirement Plan") designed to qualify under Section 401(k) of the Internal Revenue Code of 1986, as amended (the "Code"), pursuant to which the

-Company contributes 3.75 percent of the participant's base and overtime salary subject to limitations on eligible salary.
-Employees are vested in all contributions as made.
-Effective January 1, 1997, the Company modified the Retirement Plan to provide that, in addition to the 3.75 percent contribution, the Company will match 25 percent of the first 6 percent of each employee's compensation contributed, subject to a vesting schedule that entitles the employee to a percentage of the matching contributions based upon years of service.
+The Company maintains a defined contribution plan (the "Retirement Plan") designed to qualify under Section 401(k) of the Internal Revenue Code of 1986, as amended (the "Code"), pursuant to which the Company contributes 3.75 percent of the participant's defined compensation and the Company matches 25 percent of the first 6 percent of each participant's compensation contributed, subject to a vesting schedule that entitles the employee to a percentage of the matching contributions based upon years of service.
+Up to 25% of the amount of such contributions to the Retirement Plan may be used to purchase shares of Common Stock of the Company.

-In addition, effective December 17, 1996, the Company adopted the Deferred Compensation and Supplemental Executive Retirement Plan.
-The Company contributes any portion of the 3.75 percent of the base salary contribution to the Retirement Plan that cannot be contributed because of the limitations of Sections 401(a)(17) and 415 of the Code, retroactively to January 1, 1996.
+In addition, under the Company's Deferred Compensation and Supplemental Executive Retirement Plan, the Company contributes to participants therein any portion of the 3.75 percent of the base salary contribution and the matching contribution to the Retirement Plan that cannot be contributed because of the limitations of Sections 401(a)(17), 401(k)(3), 401(m)(2), 402(g) and 415 of the Code and because of elective deferrals that the participant makes under the plan.
 Additionally, the plan provides that participants may defer up to 10 percent of base compensation and/or up to 100 percent of any performance bonus.
-Participants in this plan are highly compensated employees of the Company and are fully vested in all amounts paid into the plan.
+Participants in this plan are a select group of management or highly compensated employees of the Company and are fully vested in all amounts paid into the plan.